observablehq/framework/docs/getting-started.md

 <span class="muted">└</span>  <span class="muted">Deployed project now visible at <u>https://example.observablehq.cloud/hello-framework/</u></span>
 </pre>

-When deploy completes, Framework will show your project’s URL on observablehq.cloud.

 <div class="tip">Your deploy configuration is saved to <code>docs<span class="wbr">/</span>.observablehq<span class="wbr">/</span>deploy.json</code>.
 When collaborating on a project, you should commit this file to git so your collaborators don’t have to separately configure deploy.</div>

-From there you can invite people to your private workspace to see your project, or make your project public so anyone can see it.

 ### Self hosting